 Email

-The HMC4000 Series models can be configured to send an email when an
+The HMC4000 Series models can be configured to send an email when an alarm triggers or at the press of a button.

 Email Alarm Notifications

 A critical process at a remote location requires attention.
 The HMC4000 can send an email to key personnel to let them know of the situation.
 A screenshot of an HMI window showing relevant data can be attached to the email or embedded if desired.
-Configure individual alarms to send an email to a specified group of recipients when the alarm is triggered.
-Create different groups (up to 16 groups) with various combinations of recipients for each group.
-Send Email with a Task

 Use an Advanced Multitask Button to send an email.
 In the button properties, select Tasks and select "Send Email" from the dropdown menu.
 Specify the email screen numberm the screen name and the contact group to which the email will be sent.